Gouse-Velluri/crowd-monitor-system/README.md

+Here is your README with **only the headings bolded**.
+No content has been modified.

+---

 # 🧠 Smart Crowd Density Monitor

 A production-ready Django project with real-time WebSocket updates, AI person detection (YOLO/Haar), REST API, live heatmap dashboard, and an alert system.